quantling/pyndl/doc/source/examples.rst

     Attributes:
     ...

-As you may have noticed already, ``ndl.ndl`` provides you with meta data organized in a ``dict`` which was collected during your calculations.
+As you may have noticed already, :py:mod:`pyndl.ndl.ndl` provides you with meta data organized in a ``dict`` which was collected during your calculations.
 Each entry of each ``list`` of this meta data therefore references one specific moment of your calculations: